 The small room, the meeting room, is 23' x 23', 529 square feet.
 There are two long tables arranged in the shape of a "T".
 Seating is available in this room for 25 persons.
 Food or beverages may not be served in this room.

 To reserve a room, one person from the organization shall be responsible for the group's use of a meeting room.
 That person may reserve the facility for his/her group.
 A reservation form must be completed and returned to the library prior to use.
-Read the full meeting room policy and download a reservation form.
+Read the full meeting room policy and submit a meeting room request form.

 Free notary public service is available most hours the Library is open.
 The purpose of a Notary Public is to act as an impartial witness as he or she certifies signatures.
 All signers must be present and provide photo identification.
 Documents must be signed in the presence of the Notary.
 A Notary cannot give advice or instruction regarding documents to be notarized and will not be involved in any transaction that the Notary believes to be false, deceptive or fraudulent.